Cannabis Skunk Sense (CanSS) is run by volunteers.

 Our mission is to raise awareness of the continuing and growing threat to children, teenagers and their families, posed by cannabis use.
-The Charity was born out of the desperation of parents with children suffering from behavioural and mental problems as a result of drug taking, typically cannabis.
+Cannabis Skunk Sense was born out of the desperation of parents with children suffering from behavioural and mental problems as a result of drug taking, typically cannabis.
 The challenge for us all, and our purpose is to communicate to the widest possible audience, the huge threat posed by the drug epidemic facing society, which arises principally from Government failure to prevent increasing numbers of children and young people being drawn into the drugs culture.

 When I was asked to take charge of the Health Education Programme in my school about 20 years ago, I had limited knowledge of drugs and the damage they can do.
 Since cannabis was then, and still is, the most frequently used illegal drug I decided to find out as much as possible about it.
 Children always want and need explanations for everything, so I decided that I would show them exactly how drugs can affect cells in the body, particularly brain cells, using simple scientific diagrams and reasoning.
 My talks would be factual, non-patronising and constantly updated with new research findings.
 Information can easily be tailored to suit the age of the pupils.
 Watching the faces of children change as understanding slowly dawns when they hear the unvarnished truth is very rewarding.